zweckj/pylamarzocco/README.md

     print(lm._lm_local_api.active_brew) # is a brew running at the moment print(lm._lm_local_api.active_brew_duration) # the current shot timer returned by the machine
 ```

+## Bluetooth
+Some commands, like turning the machine on and off are always sent through bluetooth whenever possible.
+The available bluetooth characteristics are described in [bluetooth_characteristics](docs/bluetooth_characteristics.md).
+The class `LMBluetooth` discovers any bluetooth devices with `Micra` in the name and connects to it.
+Then we can send local bluetooth commands.